makerstorage/blockAngel/blockAnatomy.md

 ```

-As you can see we get the parameters from UI and insert it inside the html.
-We are returning this HTML code to the system inorder to display.
+As you can see we get the parameters from UI and insert it into the HTML.
+We are returning this HTML code to the system in order to display.

 ## Naming Convention